 He was in Paris for several years, and that is where he saw and met other painters and became friends with fellow impressionists; one of those friends was Edouard Manet.

 From 1871 to 1878, Monet lived in France and visited Holland.
-One of his most famous paintings is Soleil Levant which means the impressionism sunrise.
+One of his most famous paintings is Soleil Levant, which means the impressionism sunrise.
 When he put it in the exhibition in 1874 in Paris, it was from this painting that the impressionist movement received its name.

-In 1870 he married Camille Dobcueux.
-By 1976 after giving birth to two children, she became ill.
-By 1879 she had died of tuberculosis; Monet painted her on her deathbed.
+In 1870, he married Camille Dobcueux.
+By 1976, after giving birth to two children, she became ill.
+By 1879, she had died of tuberculosis; Monet painted her on her deathbed.

 Giverny and Monet’s Art Work

-In 1883 Monet, Alice, and their large family rented a house on two acres from a local landowner.
+In 1883, Monet, Alice, and their large family rented a house on two acres from a local landowner.
 The house is situated on the main road at Giverny.

 There was a large barn that also doubled as his painting studio.
 The property had orchards and a small garden.
 The surrounding landscape offered Monet a lot of suitable places to paint.

 Giverny became Monet’s main painting studio for the rest of his life.
-He travels to the Mediterranean, Venice, Italy, and London to paint, but most of his painting was done in Giverny and the surrounding area.
+He traveled to the Mediterranean, Venice, Italy, and London to paint, but most of his painting was done in Giverny and the surrounding area.

 Later in his life, Monet developed cataracts.
 Cataracts, of course, would have affected his painting.
 He died in 1926 at the age of 86.
 He is buried in Giverny church cemetery, and he insisted that his funeral be a simple occasion, so only about 50 people attended.

-In 1966 his heirs gave his home and gardens in Giverny to the France Academy of Fine Arts.
+In 1966, his heirs gave his home and gardens in Giverny to the France Academy of Fine Arts.
 In the 1980s, following many refurbishments, his house and gardens were open for visitors.
 In addition to seeing the objects of his life, the home contains his collection of Japanese woodblock prints.

 Monet Was The Master Of Light And Color

-Monet sought to capture the essence of the natural world in his paintings using solid and bold colors and his short brushstrokes.
+Monet sought to capture the essence of the natural world in his paintings using solid and bold colors and short brushstrokes.
 His painting technique was in direct contrast to how people were painting during his time when they blended colors and had an evenness in their painting as in classical art.

 Monet was an outspoken advocate for the Impressionism movement; his paintings showed all the values and techniques of the Impressionists.
 Many other artists used his works of art for their inspiration.

 He was an en Plein Air painter who believed in painting outdoors to capture the changing light.
-To discover more about en Plein air Painting, you can read our blog on All About En Plein Air Painting, What You Need To Know by clicking here.
+To discover more about En Plein air Painting, you can read our blog on All About En Plein Air Painting, What You Need To Know by clicking here.

 Monet is one of his most beloved and famous Impressionism artists.